 - Take it To-Go: Take food to-go and eat at home more often for two big benefits.
 First, sitting at a restaurant for over an hour is counter-intuitive to kids’ natural instincts to run around and play.
 Rarely do my kids sit at the dinner table at home for more than 20 minutes.
 They’re captive at a restaurant: waiting for the menus, waiting to order, waiting for the food, waiting for the check.
 They won’t be sitting so long at home.
 Second, you can boost the nutritional quality of the restaurant food by putting out fruit and vegetables at home and serving the restaurant meals on smaller plates in appropriate portions.
 In under two minutes you can vastly improve the restaurant meal quality—at home!

 - Branch Out: Are you afraid to try restaurants without a kids’ menu?
 My older daughter first tried steak when we went to a NYC restaurant that did not cater to kids nor offer a kids’ menu.
 It worked out great for us—she tried and loved steak.
+A similar thing happened to a friend of mine, they were dining out on vacation in Florida at a place called Francisca, and her son branched out to try something new and really enjoyed it!
 If you never venture from the standard burger/mac n cheese/grilled cheese/quesadilla model, the kids will happily stick with their favorites.
 If they’re hungry and have no standard kid-food option, they may surprise you.

 - Choose Only 1 Fried Item: Let the child choose only 1 fried item—if they choose breaded/fried chicken tenders than the side cannot be French fries.
 If they really want the fries, then the chicken needs to be grilled.
 This probably won’t work with older kids, but definitely institute the One Fry rule with younger children.
 I also suggest ordering breaded chicken from the adult menu rather than the deep-fried kid’s chicken tenders.
 Your odds will be greater that an actual chef breads and cooks the piece of chicken.
 (Kid’s menu items are often poor quality food—frozen pre-breaded chicken tenders chock full of antibiotics and saline, then thrown into a deep fryer, pre-cut French fries, huge servings of pasta.)